 Guide to PayPal: A Brief History

 Welcome back to our Guide to PayPal!
-If you haven't heard, we're taking an in-depth look into the online payment behemoth, Paypal.
-Following our Introduction to PayPal, today we'll be looking at the history of PayPal, how it became so successful, and what it's future moves may be.
+If you haven't heard, we're taking an in-depth look into the online payment behemoth, Paypal, its history, how it became so successful, and what its future moves may be.
 With over 150 million active accounts and processing $61 billion in transactions, we'll give you an idea of how PayPal's growth makes it one of the best casino depositing and withdrawing methods around.

 In 2002, eBay acquired PayPal, paying £1.3 billion for the then relatively small company.
 However late last year, it was released that PayPal will be splitting from eBay.
 The transitional period is expected to be completed by the end of the year, making PayPal a separate business.
 In a press release they explained their separation, stating 'the industry landscape is changing, and each business faces different competitive opportunities and challenges.'